Hiswe/hiswe.github.io/source/_posts/11-parcel-with-vue.md

 ## Things I didn't test

-Bundling also a node.js application with it.
+Bundling a node.js application with it.

+It's useful if you share a lot of code between the client & the server and you want your server code to run as fast as possible.

 There is a [target](https://parceljs.org/cli.html#target) parameter for it.
 But I'm not sure if I can do variables or module replacement with it.

 When I was building my {% post_link 08-universal-application universal web-application %} (bad idea, don't do it at home, use [next.js](https://nextjs.org/) or [nuxt](https://nuxtjs.org/)) I had to really refine my build configuration.